-Since our inception through December 31, 2018, we have raised an aggregate of \$561.0 million to fund our operations, of which \$135.5 million was through our collaboration agreements, \$170.5 million was from our initial public offering and concurrent private placements, \$141.0 million was from a follow-on public offering, \$29.0 million was from an at-the-market offering and \$85.0 million was from the sale of convertible preferred stock.
-As of December 31, 2018, we had \$314.1 million in cash, cash equivalents and marketable securities.
+Since our inception through December 31, 2019, we have raised an aggregate of \$652.6 million to fund our operations, of which \$154.5 million was through our collaboration agreements, \$170.5 million was from our initial public offering and concurrent private placements, \$141.0 million was from a follow-on public offering, \$101.6 million was from at-the-market offerings and \$85.0 million was from the sale of convertible preferred stock.

+As of December 31, 2019, we had \$284.5 million in cash, cash equivalents and marketable securities.

-We are entitled to receive technology access fees and research payments under our collaboration with Novartis and are also eligible to earn a significant amount of milestone payments and royalties, in each case, on a per-product basis under our collaboration with Novartis and on a per-target basis under our collaboration with Regeneron.
-Our ability to earn these milestones and the timing of achieving these milestones is dependent upon the outcome of our research and development activities and is uncertain at this time.
+We are eligible to earn a significant amount of milestone payments and royalties, in each case, on a per-product basis under our collaboration with Novartis and on a per-target basis under our collaboration with Regeneron, subject to the provisions of our agreements with each of them.
+Our ability to earn these payments and the timing of achieving these milestones is dependent upon the outcome of our or their research and development activities and is uncertain at this time.
 Our rights to payments under our collaboration agreements are our only committed external source of funds.